The Time That Dean Martin and Jerry Lewis Opened Competing Restaurants on the Sunset Strip

-Jerry’s lost steam long before that, folding in the mid-60s.
+Jerry’s lost steam long before that, folding in the mid-1960s.

 For the rest of the 1960s and the early 1970s, Martin and Lewis avoided each other.
-There was no lost love for Dean.
-“Jerry’s trying hard to be a director,” he told a reporter.
+“Jerry’s trying hard to be a director,” Dean once told a reporter.
 “He couldn’t even direct traffic.”

 In 1976, Frank Sinatra famously engineered an onstage reunion of the pair during The Jerry Lewis Telethon.
 While the audience roared their approval, Sinatra said, “I think it’s about time, don’t you?”
 And to Sinatra, Lewis said under his breath, “You son of a bitch.”